Here Commons Everybody

 &

-Connected to an eco-art residency project in Portugal, supported by the Endangered Landscapes Programme & Rewilding Portugal
+Closely connected to an eco-art residency project in Portugal, also supported by the Endangered Landscapes Programme & Rewilding Portugal

 Situations, explorations and locations included:

-Regional rewilding in the Greater Côa Valley, Portugal, working with rural communities.
+Regional rewilding in the Greater Côa Valley, Portugal, working with rural communities, archaeologists & museums.

-Upland farming+heritage site in Wales (connected to an artist-residency with Elan Links)
+Upland farming+heritage site in Wales (via a linked artist-residency with Elan Links)

-Forests and coasts via the Satoyama Initiative & Satoumi (traditional approaches, Japan; dialogues with CCRI)
+Forests and coasts via the Satoyama Initiative & Satoumi (traditional approaches, Japan) creative research dialogues with CCRI.

-Historical practices in Ireland (Meitheal, Turbary, Land League legacies etc.; creative research)
+Historical practices in Ireland (Meitheal, Turbary, Land League legacies etc) creative research and fieldwork.

 The primary programme funder was Arts Council England